PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### MobaXterm ![recommended-shield]
 ------
+> MobaXterm would be recomended for user who is not familiar with Linux commands line prompt, and it will provide Windows like GUI.

-> Feel free to skip this session if you have/prefer using other softwares or using text editor and edit directly on Linux using command line. ex) `nano ~/.profile`
+> Feel free to skip this session if you have/prefer using other softwares or using text editor and edit directly in Linux. ex) `nano ~/.profile`

 <br/>

 #### What is MobaXterm?